input-output-hk/catalyst-voices/docs/src/architecture/10_quality/testplans/template.md

 ### Risks

-> :memo: **Note:** Describe what risks can affect the accomplishment of the testplan.For example documentation is missing, not enough resources etc
+> :memo: **Note:** Describe what risks can affect the accomplishment of the testplan.
+For example documentation is missing, not enough resources etc

 ### Tools